octobercms/docs/cms-pages.md

 <a name="page-cycle-handlers" class="anchor" href="#page-cycle-handlers"></a>
 ### Page execution cycle handlers

-There are two special functions that could be defined in the PHP section of pages and layouts: `onStart()` and `onEnd()`.
+There are special functions that can be defined in the PHP section of pages and layouts: `onInit()`, `onStart()` and `onEnd()`.
+The `onInit()` function is executed when all components are initialized and before AJAX requests are handled.
 The `onStart()` function is executed in the beginning of the page execution.
 The `onEnd()` function is executed before the page is rendered and after the page [components](components) are executed.
 In the onStart and onEnd functions you can inject variables to the Twig environment.
 Use the `array notation` to pass variables to the page:

     url = "/"
     ==